ES2Spring2020-ComputinginEngineering/final-project-ottolaakso/README.md

 ## Instructions

 1. Open the file "main.py"
-2. Enter the stock symbol (i.e. symbol="AAPL") and time interval (i.e. interval="1min")
+2. Enter the stock symbol and time interval (i.e. interval="1min").
+The symbol "XOM" is recommended since Alpha Vantage doesn't provide live data for some other stocks.
 3. Click on the Spyder menu "python" --> "Preferences" --> "IPython console"
 4. In the IPython console, click "Graphics" and change "Graphics Backend" to "Qt5"
-5. Press OK and run the program twice, closing the pop up window in between the runs.
+5. Press OK and run the program
-6. If the API call frequency is exceeded, wait one minute and run the program again
+6. It usually takes one or two data updates for the visual layout to function properly.
+For the first two updates, close the pop up window and wait for it to re-appear until the new pop up window displays all graphs and axes correctly.
 7. Use the interactive toolbar on the pup up window to navigate the graph

 ## File List